NicoleStrel/Deep-Learning-with-Differential-Privacy/README.md

 ### Contents

 - Datasets:
-  - /chest-data/: gzip numpy array files, from [Chest Pneumonia X-ray images dataset](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia)
+  - /chest-data/: gzip Numpy array files, from [Chest Pneumonia X-ray images dataset](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia)
-  - /knee-data/: gzip numpy array files, from [Knee Osteoarthritis X-ray images dataset](https://www.kaggle.com/datasets/shashwatwork/knee-osteoarthritis-dataset-with-severity?select=auto_test)
+  - /knee-data/: gzip Numpy array files, from [Knee Osteoarthritis X-ray images dataset](https://www.kaggle.com/datasets/shashwatwork/knee-osteoarthritis-dataset-with-severity?select=auto_test)
 - Techniques:
   - /DP-SGD/: Differential Privacy with Stochiastic Gradient Descent, from the paper [Abadi et al.](https://arxiv.org/pdf/1607.00133.pdf)
-  - /DP-SGD-Federated/: Differential Privacy with Stochiastic Gradient Descent and Federated Learning, referencing the paper [Wei et al.](https://ieeexplore.ieee.org/ielaam/10206/8833568/9069945-aam.pdf)
+  - /DP-SGD-FL/: Differential Privacy with Stochastic Gradient Descent and Federated Learning, referencing the paper [Wei et al.](https://ieeexplore.ieee.org/ielaam/10206/8833568/9069945-aam.pdf)
-  - /DP-SGD-JL/: Differential Privacy with Stochiastic Gradient Descent and JL Projections, from the paper [Bu et al.](https://arxiv.org/pdf/2102.03013.pdf)
+  - /DP-SGD-JL/: Differential Privacy with Stochastic Gradient Descent and JL Projections, from the paper [Bu et al.](https://arxiv.org/pdf/2102.03013.pdf)
 - Python Scripts:
-  - load_dataset_into_pickle.py: reads directory of images, transforms the data into numpy arrays, applies data sugmentation and saves into gzip pickle files.
+  - load_dataset_into_pickle.py: reads a directory of images, transforms the data into Numpy arrays, applies data segmentation and saves into gzip pickle files.
-  - visualize_dataset.py: reads directory of images to create a scatter plot of image size and label distribution.
+  - visualize_dataset.py: reads a directory of images to create a scatter plot of image size and label distribution.
+  - metrics_calc_helper_functions.py: helper functions to calculate metrics for comparison, and to dump the data into text files.
+- Metrics:
+  - /metrics/: stores text files of the metrics from our techniques for both the chest and knee datasets